dominicprior/pent/README.md

 npm run dev

+Then to get started with SVG, I typed this:

+npm install @svgdotjs/svg.js

+and added a snippet of SVG to main.ts.

 Get started by customizing your environment (defined in the .idx/dev.nix file) with the tools and IDE extensions you'll need for your project!